Ehline Law Firm Personal Injury Attorneys, APLC / Posted on Personal Injury FAQs / What Percentage Do Lawyers Take for Personal Injury Claims

 What Are Contingency Fees?

 Many personal injury lawyers can take your personal injury case on a contingency fee basis.
-This means that any payments that the attorneys get depend on them winning the case for you.
-Even though you might think that using a contingency fee structure is not beneficial for the personal injury lawyer, you should remember that attorneys want what’s best for you.
+This means the attorneys’ payments depend on them winning the case for you.
+Even though you might think using a contingency fee structure is not beneficial for the personal injury lawyer, you should remember that attorneys want what’s best for you.

-The idea behind a contingency fee structure is that the amount of money lawyers take for their personal injury cases depends on the settlement they’re able to negotiate for their clients.
+The idea behind a contingency fee structure is that the amount of money lawyers take for their personal injury cases depends on the settlement they can negotiate for their clients.

 Do All Personal Injury Lawyers Use a Contingency Fee Structure?